Leverkusen Thump Bayern To Seize Control Of Bundesliga Title Race - UrduPoint

 Bayern came into the game under an unusual amount of pressure despite sitting just two points behind Leverkusen.

-The game was delayed by 10 minutes due to ongoing protests against the German FA's decision to allow increased foreign investment, with fans throwing tennis balls and other objects onto the pitch as the players jogged to keep warm.
+The game was delayed by 10 minutes due to ongoing protests against the German football association's decision to allow increased foreign investment, with fans throwing tennis balls and other objects onto the pitch as the players jogged to keep warm.

 Despite the delay, Leverkusen showed none of the nerves seen among recent challengers for Bayern's crown, sticking to their high-risk, high-reward approach despite a tight press from the visitors.